Granagh-Ballingarry GAA: Underage hurling

 The minor hurling team has reached two Limerick Minor Hurling Championship finals, firstly in 1971, defeating Kilmallock, before finishing runners-up to Kilmallock in 2006.

 Camogie

 Granagh-Ballingarry camogie club is the joint fifth most successful club in the history of the All-Ireland Senior Club Camogie Championship with a total of three victories in 1998, 1999 and 2003.
 They won further Munster championships in 1996, 1997, 2000 and 2004.

 The modern club was formed in 1976 by Michael O’Brien and John O’Connor.
 Tommy Treacy was a successful coach, quickly yielding honours from under-12 up.
 Many of the players attended St Mary's Secondary School, Charleville, where Vincent Harrington coached the team to successive colleges championships.

-All-Ireland winning coach Mike Chawke started coaching the senior team in 1992.
-He was to marry team member, Bernie O’Brien.